-In a scene of shocking brutality and depravity, Lester Welch killed his common-law wife, Annie Exline on Easter morning, Sunday, April 4, 1926.
+In a scene of shocking brutality and depravity, Lester Welch, 33, killed his common-law wife, Annette Jane (Annie) Exline, 57, on Easter morning, Sunday, April 4, 1926.
 Exline’s body was badly beaten, mutilated, and dismembered when police entered their rundown North Side home.

 Welch, who was born in Vail, Blair County, Pennsylvania, and worked as a millwright, confessed to police when he was arrested.

 The details of Exline’s murder were so gruesome that women were barred from jury service and even from attending the trial.

 Welch’s temporary insanity defense was rejected by the jury and he was convicted of first-degree murder on October 12, 1926.
 He was sentenced to death on May 26, 1927.

 Welch’s appeal, which focused narrowly on jury instructions related to the degrees of murder, was denied out of hand (Commonwealth v.
 Welch, 291 Pa.
 40, 1927).
 In its brief opinion, the Pennsylvania Supreme Court skipped over its usual recitation of the crime, characterizing it as too “revolting” to describe.

 With the Pardon Board as the last remaining opportunity to avoid the electric chair, Welch’s counsel argued that he was “clearly insane” and unfit for execution (Pittsburgh Post-Gazette, February 16, 1928).
 Finding that Welch’s trial counsel was inadequate and that Welch was insane, the Pardon Board agreed and his death sentence was commuted to life imprisonment on May 23, 1928.
 Their decision was supported by medical testimony that Welch had experienced an “epileptiform attack” at the time of the killing.

 Lester Welch was transferred to Western Penitentiary, where he died of heart disease on March 17, 1958.
 He was 65 years old.